braze-inc/braze-docs/_docs/_hidden/private_betas/idle_campaigns.md

 We will stop these campaign and Canvases seven days after the end date.

-#### How can I keep an idle campaign active?
+#### How can I keep an idle campaign or Canvas active?

-To keep a campaign active, update the campaign so it does not meet the above criteria for having an idle status.
-Reference this table for steps to make idle campaigns active, depending on your use case.
+To keep a campaign or Canvas active, update the campaign or Canvas so it does not meet the above criteria for having an idle status.
+Reference this table for steps to make idle campaigns or Canvases active, depending on your use case.

 ##### Idle campaigns